 Training and development records demonstrate continuous professional improvement, which immigration authorities view favourably for renewal decisions.

-Additional Documents (When Required)
+Additional Suporting Documents

 Dependent pass renewal applications, medical insurance coverage proof, housing accommodation details, and bank statements may be required based on your specific circumstances.
 Tax clearance certificates ensure compliance with Malaysian tax obligations.

-Step-by-Step Renewal Process
+Step-by-Step Employment Pass in Malaysia Renewal Process

 Document Gathering (2-3 weeks before application)